edrys-org/edrys/README.md

 ---

-Edrys is a live teaching app and a collaborative ecosystem for building remote teaching experiences.
+Edrys is a live teaching app and a collaborative ecosystem for building remote teaching experiences - https://Edrys.org

 ## ✨ Features

 - **Live Classrooms**: Click on a student to talk to them, or create rooms and drag students in & out
 - **Remote Labs**: Allow students to interact with your real live lab equipment remotely
 - **Modular**: Build your class by combining Modules or make your own with an easy real-time API
-- **Easy**: Download and run to start, no databases or any other dependencies to set up
+- **Easy to start**: Download and run to start, no databases or any other dependencies to set up
-- **Private**: Passwordless auth with minimal student PII stored
+- **Privacy-friendly**: Passwordless auth with minimal student PII stored
 - **Fast & Modern**: Based on Deno and Vue with a deliberately small codebase
 - **Free and Open Source**, forever: No paywalled features or lock-in